kaikue/Oceania-MG/README.md

 		- Water, Empty rendering
 		- Make scroll amount matter in scrolling? (requires input changes)
 	- Place/delete/pick block in structure
+	- Export to structure when saving
 		- If to top/left of existing blocks: shift everything over, insert at beginning
 		- If deleting last thing on a side: crop to minimal dimensions
+	- Make sure loading works
 	- GUI stuff
 		- Text fields
 		- Checkbox